 These enchiladas are IT.
 Gluten free corn tortillas are wrapped around shredded chicken, a spoonful of the homemade enchilada sauce, and a sprinkling of shredded cheese before being topped with more sauce and cheese, and baked.
 I’ve eaten about 47 over the past week and am plotting the next time I can make them without getting a groan from Ben.
 When I go, I go all out!

 Start by sautéing 1-1/2lbs chicken breasts that have been seasoned with garlic salt and pepper in a large skillet over medium-high heat until cooked through.
 Remove to a plate then shred when the chicken is cool enough to handle.

+Pro Tip.
 You could cook/shred the chicken a day or two early to save time OR swap out 4 cups shredded rotisserie chicken if you really want to make things easy on yourself!

-Next make that crazy-easy homemade gluten-free enchilada sauce.
+Now it’s time to make that crazy-easy homemade gluten-free enchilada sauce.
 Warm 3 Tablespoons grapeseed oil, or other neutral-tasting oil, in a saucepan over medium heat then whisk in 2 Tablespoons gluten-free flour (or all-purpose if you don’t need to eat GF) and cook while whisking for 1 minute.

 Add the spices into the oil/flour mixture then whisk until very fragrant, 1 minute.

 Finally, whisk in 1/4 cup tomato paste until smooth then slowly stream in 2 cups chicken broth while whisking to avoid lumps.
 Turn the heat up slightly then simmer until the sauce has slightly thickened.
 Boom – homemade gluten-free enchilada sauce in under 10 minutes!
 As with the chicken, you can make the sauce two or even three days ahead of time.
 It just gets better as it sits.